7 Hidden Costs of Cheap Software Engineer Rates That Kill SaaS Exits

 1 Hidden Cost Technical Debt Accumulation

 Junior-heavy teams, or those just pushing features without architectural discipline, they create 'spaghetti code.'
 This is what directly feeds your deepest fear.
+Spaghetti code manifests as tightly coupled modules, inconsistent coding styles, a lack of clear domain boundaries, and little to no automated test coverage.
 Every month that code mess piles up, it costs your business $40k to $60k.
-That's wasted junior developer time fighting fires instead of building anything new.
-Even worse, it cuts your acquisition valuation by 20 to 40 percent when buyers do their technical due diligence.
+This isn't just a hypothetical number; it's the real cost of wasted junior developer time fighting fires, debugging obscure issues, and struggling to onboard new team members, instead of building anything new or innovative.
+Even worse, when a potential acquirer performs technical due diligence, this level of technical debt can cut your acquisition valuation by a staggering 20 to 40 percent.
 On a $20M paper valuation, you're looking at $4M to $8M left on the table.
+Imagine the impact on your personal exit and your investors' returns.
+This isn't just about inefficiency; it's about actively diminishing the value of your most critical asset, making it less attractive and riskier for buyers in the competitive 2026 M&A landscape.
 That just hurts.

 Key Takeaway